North Castle DWI Defense Lawyers

 With offices located in the Westchester Financial Center which is one block from the White Plains Train Station and bus depot, and two blocks from the Westchester County Court, our Westchester DWI defense lawyers handle all DWI felonies and misdemeanors in New York State Courts in New York City, and Westchester County, including White Plains, Yonkers, Mount Vernon, Rye, Sleepy Hollow, Tarrytown, Dobbs Ferry, Armonk, Chappaqua, Greenburgh, Elmsford, Valhalla, Pleasantville, Bedford, Katonah, Somers, Cortlandt, Southeast, Brewster, Pelham, Putnam Valley, Larchmont, New Rochelle, Peekskill, Mount Pleasant, Bronxville, Eastchester, Hastings, Poughkeepsie, Scarsdale, Mamaroneck, Hartsdale, Harrison, Mount Vernon, Port Chester, Somers, Croton on Hudson, Yorktown, Ossining, Mount Kisco, New Castle, North Castle, Lewisboro, South Salem, North Salem, Nyack, Ardsley, Irvington, Bronx, Manhattan, Brooklyn, Putnam County, Dutchess County, Rockland County, Ulster County and throughout the Hudson Valley, let us help you in your time of need.

 Mayo appeared almost every week on a legal panel featured on Richard French Live which is available on WRNN.
-The show was taped live every Wednesday from 6:00 p.m. to 7:00 p.m. and aired throughout New York, Connecticut and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco and Los Angeles.
+The show was taped live every Wednesday from 6:00 p.m. to 7:00 p.m. and aired throughout New York, Connecticut and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco, Los Angeles and Hawaii.

 If you or someone you know is in need of legal representation in a criminal matter, don’t hesitate, contact our Westchester DWI defense lawyers now to begin the fight to protect your assets, seek justice, and to keep your freedom.